open-telemetry/opentelemetry-cpp/docs/cpp-http-transport-design.md

   attempt running and still holds its serialized body.
 A count of requests does not bound it either: 64 in flight at the 4 MB the reported workload sent is 256 MB of bodies alone, not of the exporter.
+- Settling an operation is not releasing its storage, and the bound follows the storage.
+An operation that reaches its deadline reports an outcome while the backend may still hold the body, so a quota returned at settlement can be spent on the next operation while the last one's bytes are still allocated, and again after that.
+Either the quota is returned when the bytes are, or whatever is waiting to be reclaimed carries a bound of its own.
 - Compression working memory counts against that bound.
 Today the gzip step works in the caller's own buffer, so it is invisible to any request count.
 - A retry does not silently multiply retained payload.
 One export operation